 Even when you are in a better mental headspace, insurance companies can still use manipulative tactics to get you to say things on a recorded statement that can be used against you.
 Ultimately, the best way to deal with this process is to have a trusted car accident attorney handle communications with the insurance adjuster on your behalf.

-Recorded statements almost never benefit car accident victims.
-In fact, most insurance providers use recorded statements to get you to say things they can later twist to use against you.
+Recorded statements rarely benefit car accident victims.
+Most insurance providers use recorded statements to get you to say things they can later twist to use against you.
 For example, if on a recorded statement you say you didn’t incur any injuries from the crash but start to notice symptoms down the line, they can use your original words to deny benefits.

-Typically, insurance companies try to get car accidents to make statements immediately after an accident when victims are often in a disoriented state and don’t have the mental capacity to provide the details of the crash.
-This is because insurers want to make mistakes that they can use to make you seem like an unreliable witness.
+Typically, insurance companies try to get claimants to make statements immediately after an accident when victims are often in a disoriented state and don’t have the mental capacity to provide the details of the crash.
+This is because insurers want to use any mistakes against you to make you seem like an unreliable witness.

 In Colorado, you are not legally required to provide a recorded statement to an insurance company.
 The best thing to do if you are asked for a recorded statement is to say no. Working with an attorney is the best way to handle communications with insurance companies and ensure you are best protected during the claims process.